THE PREMIER MARKETPLACE FOR REAL GEMS

 Treatments

-Although hemimorphite is rarely enhanced, it’s sometimes impregnated to improve its stability.
-The stone is immersed in permeable colorless glue to fill its hairline fractures.
+Although hemimorphite is rarely enhanced, it may be impregnated to improve its stability.
+This treatment involves immersing the stone in permeable colorless glue to fill its hairline fractures.
 Not only does this strengthen the gem, but it simultaneously improves transparency and allows sellers to produce larger sizes.

 hemimorphite crystal rough specimen

-Hemimorphite typically occurs in veins and beds of stratified calcareous (or layered, calcium-rich) rocks.
+Hemimorphite typically occurs in veins and beds of stratified calcareous (layered, calcium-rich) rocks.
 It’s mined from the upper parts of zinc and lead ores.

 Mining Locations